Chenxu-nmsu/Social_Media_Website/README.md

-# Create a Social Media Website
+# A Social Media Web Application

 This is an indivual project.
 The main idea is to demonstrate how to build a website using Python, Django, Javascript, CSS3, HTML5, jQuery, Bootstrap, etc!